dharmesh24589/QualityDevotee/README.md

  8. Apache Maven for build automation

 - How to run?
+ 1. Set city name and corresponding threshold values on Appconfig.properties file
-  - Need to run testng.xml file
+ 2. Run testng.xml file